 STAINS - Oil or liquids should generally be kept away from leather and suede as they can prove impossible to remove.
 Most of the leather we use has been coated so it is easy enough to clean if this is done immediately with a mildly diluted detergent and a soft cloth or a non perfumed wetwipe.

-COLOUR TRANSFER - Most of the leather we use, apart from suede, is coated to minimise colour transfer onto light clothing OR light onto dark clothing.
+COLOUR TRANSFER - Most of the leather we use is dyed with acrylic colourfast dyes so transfer onto other items should not occur.
 If you are wearing white or a light colours please bear this in mind.
 Suede can be sprayed with a waterproof protector but this will not guarantee to totally prevent colour transfer.
 Likewise, dye in some dark clothing can actually transfer itself onto light coloured leather with enough friction.
 We cannot guarantee that colour transfer will not happen but we go to the utmost lengths to ensure that this can be avoided.
 We recommend consulting a professional dry cleaner should this happen.

 Types of Leather